 Our success depends on our ability to handle a large number of transactions for many different clients in various product categories.
-We expect that the volume of transactions will increase significantly as we expand our operations.
-If this occurs, additional stress will be placed upon the network hardware and software that manages our operations.
-We cannot assure you of our ability to efficiently manage a large number of transactions.
-If we are not able to maintain an appropriate level of operating performance, we may develop a negative reputation, and impair existing and prospective client relationships and our business would be materially adversely affected.
+We expect the volume of transactions will increase significantly as we expand our operations.
+In addition, client marketing programs, such as "secret sales" or "flash sales" often result in significant short-term spikes in transaction volumes.
+When this occurs, additional stress is placed upon our network hardware and software and our ability to efficiently manage our operations, and we cannot assure you of our ability to efficiently manage a large number of transactions.
+If we are not able to maintain an appropriate level of operating performance, we may be in breach of our client contractual obligations, develop a negative reputation, and impair existing and prospective client relationships and our business would be materially adversely affected.